KrastanD/tamagui-repro-adapt/README.md

-This is a reproduction of a tamagui issue with Popoveres on Android
+This is a reproduction of a tamagui issue with Popovers

-To reproduce:
+To reproduce on branch `main`:

 1. Run yarn start
 2. Open on both Android and iOS with Expo go
 3. Click on the ice cream button on both simulators
-4. See a form in the sheet on iOS and an empty sheet on Android
+4. See an empty sheet on both iOS and Android

+To reproduce on branch `expo-51`

+1. Run yarn to update dependencies
+2. Run yarn start
+3. Open on both Android and iOS with Expo go
+4. Click on the ice cream button on both simulators
+5. See an empty sheet on Android and the popover content on iOS